People

 Her research has been concerned with the everyday process of social (dis)integration in China’s rapid urban development, which is not only a social process but also an institutional process shaped by top-down and bottom-up practices across multiple scales.
 She is committed to an interdisciplinary approach to planning research, drawing on theoretical insights and methodological tools from geography, sociology and political science.
 More recent work has been in neighbourhood governance in urban China, social mix in China and its integration policies, and geographies of neighbourhood cohesion at the time of COVID-19.

-Research Fellow: Dr Yi Feng
+Research Fellow: Dr. Yi Feng (job ended on December 2024)

 Her research interests lie in urban governance, financing urban development and urban development model associated with land.
 Drawing upon a micro political perspective, she has done research work on urban financialisation in China through the lens of urban development and investment corporations (chengtou) and land reserve centres.